Sergio00166/webFILE/README.md

 - **Streaming**: streaming via browser-supported formats using HTTP 206.
 No transcoding, no overhead.
 - **Access control** via on-memory hashmap-based ACLs (read/write/deny per resource and user).
 - Detects if a directory is a mount point and changes its type (and icon).
+- Server rendered HTML with small sizes.
+- Fast dir file listing with intelligent cache.
-- Fast recursive directory size calculation with custom caching system (disabled by default).
+- Fast recursive directory size calculation (disabled by default).

 [Main explorer screenshot](overview.png)